Welcome to Rochester, NH

 Rochester, known as the Lilac City, is located in southeastern New Hampshire.
 It is the largest city in the seacoast region and the fourth-largest city in the state.
 Rochester is conveniently located, serving as a gateway to the Lakes Region, the White Mountains, and the Seacoast.
 Rochester enjoys many of the conveniences of a prospering city combined with the delights of small-town New England traditions.
 Family values, strong work ethic, and lasting community spirit sustain the pride among residents and businesses in Rochester.

 A wide variety of cultural and recreational activities are offered at the Rochester Public Library, Rochester Historical Society & Museum, Recreation Department & Arena, Rochester Opera House, and Rochester Museum of Fine Arts.
 There are also multiple public parks and playgrounds, ball fields, tennis and basketball courts, disc golf, hiking and walking trails, public pools, and a kayak and canoe launch on the Cocheco River.
 Exciting shopping advantages and fine dining are also found throughout the city.

-New Hampshire has been consistently ranked among the Top 10 best places to live in America based on several categories including economy, education, public safety, health care, most desirable livability, affordable housing, and short commute to work.
-Combined with a convenient location with opportunities to prosper, Rochester is truly – The Place to Be!
+New Hampshire has been consistently ranked among the Top 10 best places to live in America based on several categories including economy, education, public safety, health care, most desirable livability, affordable housing, and a short commute to work.
+Combined with a convenient location with opportunities to prosper, Rochester is truly the place to be!